jasonmacduffie/isles-of-maga/artifacts.md

 The Staff of Energiarum is a bizarre magical staff with an unpredictable effect on the target.
 The effect can be very damaging or very empowering, depending on the whim of the staff.

+### Dreadarmor (Terror)

+The Dreadarmor is a coat of pitch black plate armor.
+Anybody who sees the wearer of the Dreadarmor become terrified of the intimidating armor and will try to run away.

+### Doomstaff (Ultimatum)

+The Doomstaff will summon a Doomstruck to aid the caster.

 Codex Gigas
 -----------
 The Codex Gigas is a book that magically imprints its contents onto the reader, containing secret and powerful knowledge.
 However the book is unpredictable in what knowledge it grants to the reader.